robotNIXX/wcte/README.md

 - Progress bars with color thresholds: normal → warning (70 %) → danger (90 %)
 - Auto-refresh every 2 minutes
 - Pin-on-top toggle — keep the widget visible above all other windows
+- **Menu-bar tray icon** — left-click toggles the window, right-click opens an Open/Quit menu; closing the window hides it to the tray instead of quitting
+- **Native notifications** at 5 %, 50 %, 75 %, and 90 % usage for each window (5-hour and 7-day), suppressed only while the widget is visible *and* pinned (so it doesn't interrupt you when you're already watching it)
 - State persists across restarts (pin preference saved in `localStorage`)

 ---